 - Services of a See Off Representative at your departure airport

 - A choice of packed lunches for your group throughout your stay

 During this thoroughly insightful visit, your group will discover how this parliament plays an active role in drafting legislation, including consumer rights and the free movement of workers, capital, services and goods.

-Your pupils will leave this visit with an understanding of how representatives from each of the 28 member states come together as one to discuss and decide on matters of international importance.
+Your students will leave this visit with an understanding of how representatives from each of the 28 member states come together as one to discuss and decide on matters of international importance.

 Auction of BelOrta

 The Auction of BelOrta is a hive of activity with up to 3,000 tons of vegetables on sale per day.
 An experienced guide will tell you more about the history of the world of auctions, and more specifically about the Auction of BelOrta.
 You will learn how the auction system works and you will be guided along the route that the vegetables travel from the market gardener to your local supermarket, and you will personally witness the sales activities with the auction clock(s).
 Europe’s largest co-operative auction association is a visit not to be missed!